What are Angel Investors?

 - An exit strategy.
 Investors will want to see how they can realise their investment gains with 5-10 years, and therefore what your strategy is for an exit, and within what timeframe, whether that be an IPO, sale or something else.

 - A reason beyond the commercials.
 If all the above ticks the boxes, you still want to ensure that your pitch can get investors excited for reasons beyond pure financial gain.
 Whilst some investors will only be interested in the economics of the deal, others will want to see a way that they can help make a difference in the world with their investment.

 - An opportunity to add value beyond capital.
 A lot of angel investors will want to have active involvement in the businesses they invest in, therefore it’s really important for them to see where they can add value beyond just their capital, whether that’s through mentoring, leadership or network.

 You can check out all the previously funded campaigns on Seedrs for inspiration on how to create an impactful pitch.
 For more info on what you can expect from Angel Investors when scrutinising your pitch, read our guide 7 Commonly-Asked Questions By Angel Investors.

-Fundraising can be a full-time job, and securing angel finance depends on high-quality research.
+Fundraising can be a full-time job, and securing angel investment depends on high-quality research.

 Now you know what you’re looking for, you’re ready to start searching.
 There are a vast amount of places online that are worth exploring, but the best 3 places to start are:

-It’s also important to get out and about and do some networking; local startup/entrepreneur community events, pitching events, and industry talks are a great place to do this.
+It’s also important to get out and about and do some networking.
+Local startup and entrepreneur community events, pitching events, and industry talks are a great place to do this.
 Below are some websites that have up to date listings of startups events around the UK where you can find angels.